 What Are Texas’s Adverse Possession Laws?

 Adverse possession law involves several different timelines and requirements in order to establish whether there is an adverse possession.
 The important factor is determining whether notice of use of the land was ever provided and how the other side responded.
-We often get calls from people asking, “how can I adverse possess some real property?”
-The answer is not as simple as you might think.
 Adverse possession claim is established when the facts show actual use and it is visible to other people.
 You want to be able to establish that the contesting “owner” had actual notice that the person in possession of the property has asserted a claim of right to the property.
 The legal question asked by lawyers is if the use was actual, open, notorious, exclusive, adverse, hostile, continuous, and uninterrupted for the applicable statutory period.

 Tex.
 Civ.
 Prac. & Rem.
 Code § 16.024 (Three-Year Statute): A person [i.e., the original owner] must bring suit to recover real property held by another in peaceable and adverse possession under title or color of title not later than three years after the day the cause of action accrues.